lingo/Lapse/README.txt

 ## Requirements ##

+Programs:
+	- sudo aptitude install gphoto2 ffmpeg # Core requirements

+Perl libraries:
+	- sudo aptitude install libtime-duration-perl

+Optional (if you use the defaults, these are required):
-sudo aptitude install libtime-duration-perl sudo aptitude install libgtk2-perl libgtk2-gladexml-perl # For preview.pl, as below cpan Gtk2::Ex::MPlayerEmbed; # For preview.pl, not needed if you omit, or use custom, hookscript
+	- sudo aptitude install libgtk2-perl libgtk2-gladexml-perl # For preview.pl, as below
+	- cpan Gtk2::Ex::MPlayerEmbed; # For preview.pl, not needed if you omit, or use custom, hookscript
+	- sudo aptitude install mplayer # For movie preview functions, still somewhat Work in progress here.